ActiveLearningStudio/StudioSingleServer/README.md

 Copy public IP of the VM and put inside the DNS records like this.

-Say for example, if the public IP of your VM is 132.226.36.47, and your domain (where you want to install studio) is .curriki.org
+Say for example, if the public IP of your VM is 132.226.36.47, and your domain (where you want to install studio) is example.curriki.org

-You must create these A records in your DNS provider like below:
+You must create three A records in your DNS provider like below:

 ### AWS Route 53 example